Helwor/Hel-Chobby/README.md

 Implemented so far:
 PM notification ingame
-lobby commands (that can also work ingame), <user_name> can be autocompleted (in game in some case, and in lobby) for this to work in game, it requires GameToLobbyMessage.lua and lobby_command.lua from Hel-K
+Lobby commands (that can also work ingame), <user_name> can be autocompleted (in game in some case, and in lobby) For this to work in game, it requires GameToLobbyMessage.lua and lobby_command.lua from Hel-K
     /r <message> to reply to last pm user
     /pm <user_name> <message>
     /join <room_name>